Treatment

 • The 5-C Treatment Center has professionally trained Case Managers that work with the treatment groups (male/female) offenders.
 Each Case Manager meets with the juvenile weekly.

-• Five County operates under the jurisdiction of the Fremont County Joint School District #215.
+• Five County operates under the jurisdiction of the Fremont County Joint School District #215, and operates under the name of South Fremont High School at Five County Detention Center.

 • VOICES Five County Detention and Youth Rehabilitation Center offers Gender Specific Programming.